POWER STRUGGLE CONTINUES

 A 4-Part Web Series About Nuclear Power and Environmental Justice

-As a way to take a deeper look into the dimensions of the nuclear issue on a national level that were touched on in POWER STRUGGLE, Free Speech TV asked filmmaker Robbie Leppzer to produce and moderate POWER STRUGGLE CONTINUES, a four-part online web series originally aired on Facebook Live in May 2019, which examines topics about nuclear power and questions of environmental justice.
+As a way to take a deeper look into the dimensions of the nuclear issue on a national level that were touched on in POWER STRUGGLE, Free Speech TV asked filmmaker Robbie Leppzer to produce and moderate POWER STRUGGLE CONTINUES, a four-part online web series originally aired on Facebook Live, which examines topics about nuclear power and questions of environmental justice.

 In this series, Robbie Leppzer speaks with national nuclear safety watchdogs, grassroots activists, and representatives of communities directly impacted by the production of nuclear energy.

 POWER STRUGGLE CONTINUES: Nuclear Waste (Episode 1)

 Filmmaker Robbie Leppzer examines the long-term public health hazards from high-level radioactive waste generated from nuclear power plants, and specific proposals to site nuclear waste dumps in Latino and indigenous communities in New Mexico, Texas and Nevada.
 Program guests: Kevin Kamps, nuclear waste specialist at Beyond Nuclear, Ian Zabarte, Principal Man of the Western Bands of the Shoshone Nation of Indians in Nevada, and Rose Gardner, cofounder of Alliance For Environmental Strategies, based in New Mexico and Texas.

 POWER STRUGGLE CONTINUES: Economics of Nuclear Energy (Episode 2)